awslabs/amazon-timestream-tools/integrations/kafka_connector/README.md

 **Prerequisite**
 * JDK >= 1.8
 * Maven
-  Execute the below script to get the github repo cloned, and to build the Timestream Kafka Sink connector
+  Execute the below script to get the GitHub repo cloned, and to build the Timestream Kafka Sink connector

 ```shell
 git clone https://github.com/awslabs/amazon-timestream-tools.git